Updated on May 5, 2022

 Another one hundred percent LGBTQ- and women-owned brewery, Guardian Brewing Company “is for everyone,” as they proudly proclaim on their homepage.
 Kim Collins and Dr. Catherine Bishop co-founded the Saugatuck, MI-based brewery in 2018.

-The beer is certainly for everyone with twenty-two taps dedicated to year-round, seasonal, one-off, and barrel-aged beers across a wide range of styles.
-But way beyond the beer, Collins and Dr. Bishop have dedicated Guardian to supporting the community, donating to organizations like the Lakeshore Ethnic Diversity Alliance, Out on the Lakeshore, and Drag Queen Story Hour, while also hosting their own events.
+But way beyond the beer, Collins and Bishop have dedicated Guardian to supporting the community, donating to organizations like the Lakeshore Ethnic Diversity Alliance, Out on the Lakeshore, and Drag Queen Story Hour, while also hosting their own events.

 Hillcrest Brewing Company